CodeBuffet/Cryptosuite/README.md

   SHA256 portion works on Photon.
   To use - copy sha256.h, sha256.cpp, sha256_config.h, and Arduino.h into the Particle IDE.
-  #include sha256.h in your project
+  #include sha256.h in your project.
+For examples see: sha/examples/photon

 Below this point is unaltered ReadMe from the master.